blackboxnlp/2021/index.md

 Jasmijn Bastings (bastings[-at-]google.com) is a researcher at Google Amsterdam, having joined Google in Berlin late 2019.
 She holds a PhD from ILLC, University of Amsterdam, on the topic of Interpretable and Linguistically-informed Deep Learning for NLP.
 Recently, Jasmijn has been focusing on explainability, fairness and robustness within natural language processing.
 She authored two BlackboxNLP papers (2018, 2020) on generalisation and saliency methods, as well as an ACL paper (2019) on interpretable neural predictions using differentiable binary variables.

 ### Yonatan Belinkov
-Yonatan Belinkov (belinkov@technion.ac.il) is an assistant professor at the Henry and MarilynTaub Faculty of Computer Science at the Technion.
+Yonatan Belinkov (belinkov@technion.ac.il) is an assistant professor at the Henry and Marilyn Taub Faculty of Computer Science at the Technion.
 He has previosuly been a Postdoctoral Fellowat the Harvard School of Engineering and Applied Sciences (SEAS) and the MIT Computer Scienceand Artificial Intelligence Laboratory (CSAIL).
 His recent research focuses on interpretability androbustness of neural network models of language.
 His research has been published at leading NLPand ML venues.